UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Related work

 \textbf{Feature Extraction.} Early VPR methods relied on handcrafted visual descriptors, using either aggregated local features~\cite{vlad} or holistic global representations~\cite{brief,globallocalization}.
 Geometric and temporal consistency checks were often employed to improve robustness in practical systems~\cite{bow,seqslam}.
 With the advent of deep learning, ResNet-based architectures became the standard for feature extraction~\cite{netvlad}.
 More recently, Vision Transformer (ViT)–based foundation models~\cite{3dscenerepresentation} have shown superior representational power and generalization.
-For example, AnyLoc~\cite{anyloc}, SALAD~\cite{salad}, and UniLGL~\cite{unilgl} leverage DINOv2~\cite{dinov2}: the former uses it directly, while the latter fine-tunes it for the VPR task.
+For example, AnyLoc~\cite{anyloc}, SALAD~\cite{salad}, UniLGL~\cite{unilgl} and so on~\cite{selavpr,selavprpp} leverage DINOv2~\cite{dinov2}: AnyLoc uses it directly, while the rest of them fine-tune it for the VPR task.
 These models have demonstrated enhanced robustness to variations in illumination, weather, and viewpoint.
 Nevertheless, the vast majority of existing methods extract features from a single view, thus failing to exploit the spatial information available across multiple observations.
+The recent development of the 3D foundation model has opened new opportunities for geometry-aware visual representation learning and has shown strong potential in various downstream tasks~\cite{dens3r,MoRE2025,tu2025role,wu2026vega,chen2026out}.

-\textbf{Feature Aggregation.} The earliest aggregation schemes for VPR include Bag of Visual Words (BoW)~\cite{sivic2003video} and Vector of Locally Aggregated Descriptors (VLAD)~\cite{vlad}, both based on clustering handcrafted local descriptors.
+\textbf{Feature Aggregation.} Seminal VPR aggregation schemes include Bag of Visual Words (BoW)~\cite{sivic2003video} and Vector of Locally Aggregated Descriptors (VLAD)~\cite{vlad}, both based on clustering handcrafted local descriptors.
 NetVLAD~\cite{netvlad} extended VLAD by embedding it within a deep architecture that jointly learns the convolutional features and the aggregation process.
 The Generalized Mean Pooling (GeM)~\cite{gem} of features, proposed later, was a widely used aggregation method combining simplicity and strong retrieval performance.
 MixVPR~\cite{mixvpr} introduced a MLP-based aggregation module to capture more expressive feature interactions.
 Recently, SALAD~\cite{salad} proposed an aggregation based on optimal transport~\cite{ot}, achieving the current state of the art in feature aggregation for VPR.